 Backing Dr Moyes’ position, McArthur said that adhering to the Gambling Act’s legislative framework, the UKGC has been able to keep up with changing conditions “largely due to the power in allowing us to make licensing requirements and codes of practice addressing emerging issues”.

-Highlighting credit card wagering concerns brought-up by the BBC Panorama’ documentary on problem gambling, Lord Garde questions whether UKGC in-action are a consequence of policy limitations?
+Highlighting credit card wagering concerns brought-up by the BBC Panorama’ documentary on problem gambling, Lord Grade questions whether UKGC in-action are a consequence of policy limitations?

 McArthur understands criticisms but underlines that concerns were recognised when the UKGC established its National Strategy broadening its all-round collective scope and corporate approach to tackling problem gambling issues and making the industry safer for consumers.